brazwan499/FlowForge/README.md

-# DataFusionX
+# FlowForge

-**DataFusionX** is an advanced Python application designed for scalable data extraction, transformation, and loading (ETL).
+**FlowForge** is an advanced Python application designed for scalable data extraction, transformation, and loading (ETL).
 It leverages modular architecture and efficient processing patterns to build data workflows suited for enterprise-grade use cases.

 ---